Incense offering in rabbinic literature: Operculum

-Galbanum
+Ḥelbanah

-As far as smell, galbanum is said to be the least pleasant of all the incenses.
+As far as smell, ḥelbanah is said to be the least pleasant of all the incenses.
 Nevertheless, it was used in the Holy Incense, combining its savors with the others to produce one of the most tantalizing blends of aromatic scents the world has ever known.
-Maimonides calls it by its Arabic name, maiʻah, which is believed by most scholars to have been the reddish brown resin of Ferula galbaniflua, based on the surmised identification of this plant in Greek sources.
+Maimonides calls it by its Arabic name, maiʻah, being an oleoresin from the storax tree.
+However, other scholars believe it to have been the reddish brown resin of Ferula galbaniflua, based on the surmised identification of this plant in Greek sources.
 The problem arising from this identification, however, is that Maimonides writes that it is "a tree endemic to the Grecian cities," whereas Ferula is only an herbaceous plant.
-The name maiʻah, however, has yet another meaning.
-Ibn Rushd, also known as Averroës (1126-1198), says of this resin: “Maiʻah, it is the peel of a tree that resembles the apple [tree] and it has a white fruit... now, it is the dried and liquid galbanum which is pressed from the heart of its heartwood and is called lebni...”
+The name maiʻah, however, has yet dual meaning.
+Ibn Rushd, also known as Averroës (1126–1198), says of this resin: "Maiʻah, it is the peel of a tree that resembles the apple [tree] and it has a white fruit... now, it is the dried and liquid galbanum which is pressed from the heart of its heartwood and is called lebni..."
 Averroës referred to the reddish-brown oleoresin or exudate taken from the Storax tree (Styrax officinalis, syn.
 Liquidambar styraciflua).
 When the thin bark of this wood containing the absorbed oleoresin is pared and laid upon hot coals, it emits a vanilla-like scent.
-By comparison with the other fragrances, its essence was considered “bad.”
+By comparison with the other fragrances, its essence was considered "bad."